nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-04-28-effecting-long-lasting-changes.md

 First, we need to understand that we have two different processes at stake: the **change process** itself and the **transition**.

-In the example above, the change process can include getting a laptop, having flexible hours to take care of the children, having proper tools to communicate, among others.
+In the example above, the change process can include getting a laptop, having flexible hours to take care of the children and having proper tools to communicate.

 On the other hand, the transition is more about getting to accept and leverage this new situation.
 Here, it implies letting the old habits go and finding ways to adapt to the new context, such as going for a walk in the morning, eating at fixed times or anything that might suit you.